 Orv was a selfless volunteer of his time and energy.
 For the churches he worked in the soup kitchen and the food pantry.
 He worked at the Battle Creek V.A.
 Hospital and the American Legion of Michigan, honored to serve those who had served his country.
 He was a member of the Barry Co.
 Sheriff's posse for more than 30 years and delighted in educating kids in the ways of horsemanship.
 He got a kick out of the nickname, Barney Fife, given to him by the deputies and fellow posse members.
 He coached little league baseball for the Urbandale Kiwanis for 15 years.
 He was a high school football official for more than 20 years stopping briefly when his sons began playing on Thursday and Friday nights.
 In 2016 Orv was inducted into the Pennfield Schools Athletic Hall of Fame for his service to the school.
 He was a member of the Board of Education, director of the Middle School Basketball Tournament for 25 years, past president of both the athletic and band boosters clubs, and announcer for basketball, football, and track, boys and girls.
 “GO GREEN” still echoes in the gyms and on the fields.
 The most common phrase heard from Orv during any of his volunteer endeavors was: “What can I do to help?”

 In lieu of flowers, please make a donation to your local food bank or soup kitchen.

 A Memorial Service will be held on October 16, 2019, 2:00 P.M. at the Lemon Cove Community Church , 32937 Sierra Drive, Lemon Cove, CA.

 Arrangements by Smith Family Chapel, Exeter, Ca. Condolences:www.smithfamilychapel.com

-To send flowers to Orville's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Orville Stevens, please visit our floral store.